J.P. Crawford Preview, Player Props: Mariners vs. Mets

-On Saturday, J.P.
-Crawford (.595 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:10 PM ET.
+On Sunday, J.P.
+Crawford (.511 on-base percentage in past 10 games, 121 points above season-long percentage) and the Seattle Mariners face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 1:40 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Mets.
+He hit a home run while going 3-for-4 in his previous game against the Mets.

 J.P.
 Crawford Game Info & Props vs. the Mets